seanrcollings/arc/docs/docs/usage/error-handlers.md

 --8<-- "examples/outputs/error_handlers_deco"
 ```

-Error handlers are simply some *syntatic sugar* on top of callbacks to provide a slightly nicer interface.
-And as such, all of the principles about callbacks also apply to error handlers
+Error handlers are simply some *syntatic sugar* on top of decorators to provide a slightly nicer interface.
+And as such, all of the principles about decorators also apply to error handlers

-Like callbacks, error handlers are inherited
+Like decorators, error handlers are inherited

 - Can be disabled with `#!python @command.handle(*exceptions, inherit=False)`
 - Can be removed with `#!python @handler.remove`